-1.1.
 This document

-From 2023, reporting on the internal energy market is part of the national energy and climate progress reports (Article 17) under Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action.
+Reporting on the internal energy market is part of the national energy and climate progress reports (Article 17) under Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action.

-This document provides both technical and thematic guidance for the relevant reporting obligation and the use if the e-platform.
-The purpose of the guidelines is to support Member States in reporting this information by outlining:pre
+This document provides both technical and thematic guidance for the relevant reporting obligation and the use of the e-platform.
+The purpose of the guidelines is to support Member States in reporting this information by outlining:

-- How to utilise the reporting platform - Background information and examples for the information required, - o Technical guidelines facilitating how to report. - o Thematic guidelines facilitating what to report - Information on finalising reporting, - The quality checks carried out.
+- How to utilise the reporting platform - Background information and examples for the information required, - o Technical guidelines facilitating how to report. - o Thematic guidelines facilitating what to report. - Information on finalising reporting, - The quality checks carried out.

-Ultimately, the goal is to improve the quality of the information reported by Member States and disseminated through the e-platform, by making it more timely, transparent, complete, consistent, comparable, coherent and accurate.
+The goal of these reporting guidelines is to improve the quality of the information reported by Member States and disseminated through the e-platform, by making it more timely, transparent, complete, consistent, comparable, coherent, and accurate.